Olipro/LSPDPaperwork/README.md

 You are of course free to write your own templates instead and use it for your own purposes.

+When running for the first time, you will be prompted for your name, URL to an image of your signature and the reply URL for your Duty reports.

 # Downloading

 Go to the [Releases section](https://github.com/Olipro/LSPDPaperwork/releases) here on GitHub to get the pre-built version.